Jabster28/flatman-haveno-test/README.md

 2. Complete the todos in the project:
    - [ ] **Generate a GPG Key:**
-     Create a GPG key with `./.gpg` as the gpg home directory and store the base64 encoded key in `.flatpakref`.
-Refer to the [gpgkey.sh](./gpgkey.sh) script for an example.
+     Create a GPG key with `./.gpg` as the gpg home directory.
+Store the base64 encoded key (long one) in the `.flatpakref`.
+You can use [gpgkey.sh](./gpgkey.sh), but it's recommended to fill in the information manually.
    - [ ] **Update `config.json`:**
-     Enter the new GPG key ID in `config.json` on lines 8 and 36.
+     Enter the new GPG key ID (short one) in `config.json` on lines 8 and 36.
    - [ ] **Generate and Enter Secret:**
      Generate a secret and enter it on line 38 of `config.json`.
-Use the `gentoken` project (taken from the `flat-manager` project) to generate a token:
+Then you can run the `gentoken` project (taken from the `flat-manager` project) to generate a token **using the secret you generated**:

      ```bash
      cd gentoken